kingzamzon/docs/docs/pkp/intro.md

 :::note
 PKPs are still heavily in development and things may change.
 We're grateful for [feedback](https://forms.gle/4UJNRcQspZyvsTHt8) on how to improve the docs and examples!

-Need some Lit Test Tokens to mint a PKP on Chronicle?
-Fill out this [form](https://forms.gle/hcvh7VbS83DokBSE9)
+Need some `LIT` test tokens to mint a PKP on Chronicle?
+Use the faucet: https://chronicle-faucet-app.vercel.app/

 **PKP Developer Preview is Live!**
 Get a PKP on the [PKP Explorer](https://explorer.litprotocol.com/mint-pkp)